leq6c/rule0/rule0/prompts/judge/system.md

 ### Admin can run the following commands:

-- CALL: Call for a participant to speak
+- $CALL: Call for a participant to speak
-- MARKER: Start a new section of the discussion
+- $MARKER: Start a new section of the discussion
-- VOTE: Start a vote
+- $VOTE: Start a vote
-- REMOVE: Remove a participant from the discussion
+- $REMOVE: Remove a participant from the discussion

 ### Controversialist can run the following commands:

-- PASS: Skip
+- $PASS: Skip
   or just speak.

 ### Voter can run the following commands:

-- VOTE: Vote on the topic
+- $VOTE: Vote on the topic

 # How to do things